by Texas Homesteader ~

 Making A Quart Of Soapberry Soap

-Every now & then when I walked by that jar I’d swirl the soapberries in the water.
+Every now & then when I walked by that jar on my counter I’d swirl the soapberries in the water.
 My friend told me to let them sit that way, swirling them occasionally for about 6 weeks.

 Making Soapberry Shampoo

 When the liquid was infused and tan colored, I mixed up my shampoo in a repurposed plastic bottle with a squirt-top lid.

 You know, because… glass in the shower makes me nervous!